 Action: Set up an account at StumbleUpon.
 Make sure you index your movie website.
 Then sign up for their advertising program and test the results.

-Action: Visit Delicious and conduct keyword searches.
+Action: Visit Reddit and get feel for the site.
 Find out what articles, videos and websites come up.
 Then reach out to the top influencers.